KaoriKunimasu/unlimitedinvoices/README.md

-# Unlimited Invoices
+# Unlimited Invoices - Landing Page

-**Unlimited Invoices** is a web-based application designed to streamline the creation and management of invoices.
-Built with React and styled using Tailwind CSS, it offers a user-friendly interface for handling invoicing tasks efficiently.
+**Unlimited Invoices** is a simple, clean, and responsive landing page designed to showcase the features of the Unlimited Invoices app.
+The purpose of this project is to provide potential users with an overview of the app's capabilities and encourage them to download or sign up.

+This project serves as a promotional tool and provides key information about the app, including its benefits and features, to attract new users.

 > 🌐 **Live Demo**: [unlimitedinvoices.vercel.app](https://unlimitedinvoices.vercel.app)